Cable Budget Guidelines

 As a rule of thumb, we recommend spending as little as you can to get the job done right, but no more than 5-7% of your total system cost into cables and interconnects, with the following priorities:

-- Speaker Cables ( Low DC resistance and inductance, short runs when possible)
+- Speaker Cables ( Low DC resistance and inductance, short runs when possible, 12 AWG or lower resistance).

 Video cables may be the most important cables in your system as the signals that are being passed through these cables (especially when dealing with HDTV) are in the Megahertz range.
 The higher in frequency your transport, the more critical it is to use cables that have a proper characteristic impedance (usually 75ohm for video), adequate shielding, and solid terminations.

-It's even more critical to choose quality HDMI cables that are well shielded, low gauge (24AWG or lower) and are tested to resolutions up to 1080p.
+It's even more critical to choose quality HDMI cables that are well shielded, low gauge (24AWG or lower) and are tested to resolutions of 4K and beyond with 8K on the horizon.

-Applications: TV, DVD, HDTV Decoder, Monitor Output of Receiver/Preamp.
+Applications: UHD TV, UHD Blu-ray, HDTV Decoder, Monitor Output of Receiver/Preamp.

 Check out the Component Video Cable Definitive Guide for more details.